hescul/VirtualOS/README.md

 # Virtual Operating System
-A Linux implementation of a simple operating system.
+An implementation of a simple operating system running on Linux.